Back to Reference

 Guru users, on the other hand, highlight its ability to centralize important knowledge and streamline workflows.
 As one Capterra reviewer noted, "What I love most about Guru is that it keeps all our work resources in one place.
 I can easily favorite and follow the collections that matter to my department, so I stay updated on any changes.
 The Guru Library is user-friendly, and I've built up a great collection of resources I use daily."

-Conclusion: Choosing the right tool for your team
+Choosing the right AI source of truth for your team

 If your primary goal is to create an engaging company culture and keep employees connected, Jostle might be a suitable option.
 However, if your team needs quick, reliable access to verified knowledge—right where they work—Guru is the better choice.
 With AI-powered verification, deep integrations, and powerful search capabilities, Guru helps teams work smarter, not harder.